jsenv/core/docs/old/testing/readme.md

 ```

 If dynamic import resolves, execution is considered _completed_.<br />
-If dynamic import rejects, execution is considered _errored_.<br />
+If dynamic import rejects, execution is considered _failed_.<br />
 If dynamic import takes too long to settle, execution is considered _timedout_.<br />

 An execution is considered done when it is in one of the following status:

 - _timedout_
-- _errored_
+- _failed_
 - _completed_

 Once execution is done, jsenv stops the runtime launched to execute the test.
-This step is part of the execution, if an error occur while stopping the runtime, execution is considered as "errored".
+This step is part of the execution, if an error occur while stopping the runtime, execution is considered as "failed".
 For node there is a special behaviour: jsenv sends `SIGTERM` signal to the node process executing your test.
 After 8s, if the node process has not exited by its own it is killed by force.

-## Execution error example
+## Execution failure example

-Any value thrown during file execution sets execution status to errored and test is considered as failed.
+Any value thrown during file execution sets execution status to failed and test is considered as failed.

 ```js
 throw new Error("here")
 ```

-If the browser or node process stops during execution, the execution is also considered as errored and test as failed.
+If the browser or node process stops during execution, the execution is also considered as failed.

 ## Execution timeout example